blahosyl/operator-game/README.md

 ### Perfect Streak counter

 The Perfect Streak counter records and displays the length of the user's consecutive correct guesses.
-It is only resent when the user submits an incorrect guess or reloads the page, but not when the user generates a new puzzle with the [New Game button](#new-game-button) or changes the difficulty level with the [Operand selector toggle](#sperand-selector-toggle) without solving the current puzzle (see the [Scoring rules](#scoring-rules) section for the reasoning why).
+It is only present when the user submits an incorrect guess or reloads the page, but not when the user generates a new puzzle with the [New Game button](#new-game-button) or changes the difficulty level with the [Operand selector toggle](#sperand-selector-toggle) without solving the current puzzle (see the [Scoring rules](#scoring-rules) section for the reasoning why).

 ![The Perfect Streak counter by default](readme-pics/perfect-streak-counter.png)